 • detoxification.

-Also, the tool is used for the prevention of cardiovascular, colds and viral diseases, the treatment of depression, nervous disorders.
-Flowers are used to treat gastritis, arthritis, gout, arthrosis, varicose veins, hemorrhoids.
+The product is also used for the prevention of cardiovascular, colds and viral diseases, treatment of depression, nervous disorders.
+Flowers are used to treat gastritis, arthritis, gout, arthrosis, varicose veins, and hemorrhoids.

 Did you know?
-Chestnut flowers have the ability to absorb exhaust gases in large volumes and neutralize the effects of radiation.
-Due to these properties, they are used to treat ailments associated with receiving an excess of radiation exposure.
+Chestnut flowers have the ability to absorb exhaust gases in large quantities and neutralize the effects of radiation.
+Thanks to these properties, they are used to treat ailments associated with receiving excess radiation exposure.

-Chestnut flowers, along with high healing properties, can be harmful in some cases.
+Chestnut flowers, along with high healing properties, in some cases can be harmful.
 Contraindications to their use are:

 • diseases associated with blood clotting;